ARRIVING IN MYANMAR

 We recommend that you purchase your airline tickets in the country in which you start your journey, in order to receive the best price.
 Flights can be booked through your travel agent, via an Internet-based flight provider or directly from the airline.
 These offers are, however, more expensive than those from travel agents in the majority of cases.

 Yangon International Airport is located in Mingaladon, approximately 15 km (9.3 miles) north of Yangon city centre, and is the most important international airport in Myanmar, and the second largest airport in the country.
 A taxi journey takes approximately one hour from the airport to the city centre.
-The journey costs 8,000 kyat.
+The journey costs 10,000 kyat (US$ 8).

 Mandalay International Airport is located 45 km south of the city.
 A taxi journey takes approximately one hour from the airport to the city centre.
 The journey costs 22,000 kyat or 4,000 kyat for a seat in a shared taxi.

-Since 28 August 2013, tourists can also use four border crossing points between Myanmar and Thailand for entering the country.
-For those border crossing points on the Chinese border (at Ruili, Yunnan Province) and on the Indian border (at Moreh, Manipur State), a permit is required in each case.
+At present tourists can travel freely between Myanmar borders with Thailand and India.
+For the border crossing point on the Chinese border (at Ruili, Yunnan Province) a permit is required.
 Entering the country via the border crossing points with Bangladesh is currently not permissible for foreign nationals.
 And Laos has absolutely no official border crossing point.

 Mae Sai / Tachileik